istio/community/WORKING-GROUP-PROCESSES.md

 Sometimes, different working groups can have conflicting goals or requirements.
 Leads from all affected working groups generally work together and come to an agreeable conclusion.

-In all cases, remaining blocking issues can be raised to the steering working group to help resolve the situation.
+In all cases, remaining blocking issues can be raised to the techincal oversight committee to help resolve the situation.
-Simply email [istio-steering@](mailto:istio-steering@googlegroups.com) to get the steering group involved.
+Simply email [istio-tech-oversight@](mailto:istio-tech-oversight@googlegroups.com) to get the TOC involved.